St Helena, St Albert Hurtado SJ

 Empress.
 Helena was an innkeeper's daughter, born at Drepanum (later Helenopolis) in Asia Minor, around 270.
 Another story claims she was born in Britain and was the daughter of King Cole.
 She married the Roman general Constantius Chlorus, but when he became emperor in 292 he divorced her for political reasons.
 After his death, their son, who was to become the Emperor Constantine, reinstated his mother and showed her great respect.
 Coins were minted in her honour.

 In about 312, when she was over 60, St Helena became a Christian.
 She was very devout, dressed quietly, and gave generously to the poor and prisoners.
-She made a lengthy pilgrimage to the Holy Land where she spent large sums for the relief of the poor and sick, and founded churches on the sacred sites.
+She made a lengthy pilgrimage to the Holy Land where she spent large sums of money for the relief of the poor and sick, and founded churches on the sacred sites.

 Ambrose, and the 9th century poet Cynewulf, wrote that Saint Helena won renown because she was the mother of the first Christian Emperor and because she is said to have found the True Cross in Jerusalem.
 Many miracles were attributed to her.
 St Helena died in 330.
 Her sarcophagus is in the Vatican Museum.